python-nerd-3/brokemon/ROADMAP.md

 - lots more moves
 - internal display rework
 - color coded buttons

-I only consider this minor due to not much change to the actual code, 0.1.3.1 skipped for same reaosn
+I only consider this minor due to not much change to the actual code, 0.1.3.1 skipped for same reason
 #### 0.1.3.3
 - easier custom difficulties
 #### 0.1.4